 So, it’s official – bird watching is good for your mental health.
 If you ever feel that self-isolating is getting too much, just stop to watch a bird and you will feel better.
 If anyone asks why you’re gazing out of the window, studying your garden or staring deep into a bush, the answer is you’re looking after your health.

 Ruth Miller is the co-owner of Birdwatching Trips with her partner Alan Davies.
-They specialise in relaxed-pace guided bird watching day trips and tours in North Wales, around the British Isles and abroad.
+They specialize in relaxed-pace guided bird watching day trips and tours in North Wales, around the British Isles and abroad.
 For more information, contact Birdwatching Trips.

 ‘Natural Thinking’, by Dr William Bird, 2007